-On the other hand, Basecamp comes at a fee of $99 per month for unlimited number of users and projects, except for students and teachers, who can avail it for free.
-Nonprofits can avail the project collaboration tool at a 10% discount.
+On the other hand, Basecamp comes at a fee of $99 per month for an unlimited number of users and projects, except for students and teachers, who can avail of it for free.
+Nonprofits can avail of the project collaboration tool at a 10% discount.

 While many of Trello’s features come with the free package, Basecamp is reasonably priced, especially since there is no limit on the number of users and projects.

 Basecamp is compatible with iPhone, iPad, Mac, PC, Android, and email.